There are 25 children in Sunshine Class

 Please make sure that your child's belongings are clearly labelled with their names.
 If you require any help with uniform or labelling please speak to one of the team.

 It is really important that you read at home with your child at least three times a week.
 Children will begin with picture books and these are to develop language and vocabulary ready for when we start reading the Oxford Reading Tree books.
 It is important that you fill in your child's reading record once they have read so that they don't end up with the same book for too long.
-We will read with your child approximately 2 times throughout a week.
+We will read with your child at least twice a week.